JandaghianAmin/FastAPI_and_Kafka/README.md

-We'll build a simple example where a FastAPI application produces messages to a Kafka topic and another part of the application consumes those messages.

 Prerequisites
 Python 3.8+
 Kafka Broker (e.g., local installation or Docker) Kafka Python Client Libraries (confluent-kafka for producer and consumer)

-Step 1: Setting Up Kafka
+# Step 1: Setting Up Kafka
 First, you need a running Kafka broker.
 You can use Docker to quickly set up a Kafka broker.

 Docker Compose File (docker-compose.yml):